History of Watford Gap services

 In planning, it was called Watford service area.
 There were concerns that this would be confused with the much larger town of Watford, further down the M1 in Hertfordshire.

-It then started to become known as Welton, as it was being built next to the former Welton railway station.
-However, the village of Welton is not nearby and another name was requested.
+It then started to become known as Welton, as it was being built next to what was Welton railway station.
+Arguably Welton was wrongly named - that village is not nearby - so another name for the service area was requested.

 Upon its initial opening in November 1959, operators Blue Boar used the name Watford Village Services.
 The ministry later decided Watford Gap would be the least confusing name to be used.
 Customers still arrive at Watford Gap services looking for the town near London, but it's not clear whether that's because the name is confusing or people's navigation is poor.